Updated: Jun 4

 Every penny counts.
 Regardless of the size of your organization or fundraising goal, we all know this to be the universal truth.
-Increasingly, we are seeing the value and impact of small dollar donations, which can be vital to both short term-fundraisers and long term sustainability of an organization.
+Increasingly, we are seeing the value and impact of small-dollar donations, which can be vital to both short-term-fundraisers and the long-term sustainability of an organization.

-Gen Z: the generation of most active donors have smaller pockets
+Gen Z: the generation of most active donors has smaller pockets

 Casting the net wide on both ends